nsrau/azure-docs.it-it/articles/dns/dns-domain-delegation.md

 <properties
-   pageTitle="Delegare il dominio a DNS di Azure | Microsoft Azure" description="Informazioni su come modificare la delega di dominio e usare server dei nomi DNS di Azure per fornire hosting di dominio." services="dns" documentationCenter="na" authors="sdwheeler"
+   pageTitle="Delegate your domain to Azure DNS | Microsoft Azure" description="Understand how to change domain delegation and use Azure DNS name servers to provide domain hosting." services="dns" documentationCenter="na" authors="sdwheeler"